 BFI Player uses industry-standard digital rights management and geo-blocking to protect content from unauthorised copying and distribution.

 What if I licence content for free on BFI Player, do I have to pay the grant back?

 No. Where digitised content is made available on BFI Player free of charge to users for the licence period described (see guidelines), there will be no requirement for repayment of the digitisation grant in relation to that specific piece of content.

 What if I have great films but they don’t meet the curatorial themes?

 Our priority is to digitise material that meets the curatorial themes.
 Applications meeting these requirements will be given a much higher priority in the assessment process.
 The curatorial themes are wide and cover a broad range of areas including ‘Britain on Film’ covering people and places UK wide, through to targeted themes associated with anniversaries and key events.
-Further themes will be announced as the programme rolls out.
 If you have material that is unique or highly significant and meets the funding criteria but does not match the themes at all you should contact us using the contact details listed below.